BlockchainNL/grain-of-salt/README.md

 ## Running / Development

 * `ganache-cli`
-* `truffle compile && truffle migrate --reset`
+* Open a new terminal and in the project root run `truffle compile && truffle migrate --reset`
-* Open a new terminal and in the project root, run `ember serve`
+* `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 ### Code Generators